 8. Navigational Tools

-We’re used to having signs, dedicated roads, and people that know the area to help us get around.
+We’re used to having signs, dedicated roads, and people who know the area to help us get around.
 So in our day-to-day lives, it’s easy to avoid getting lost and even easier to find our way back if we do.
 But that’s all a bit different in the wilderness because we’re in an environment that we’re just not used to.

 So before you go hiking, make sure to add a map and compass to your gear.
 These will help you to stay on track, and make your way back to your campsite if you do get a bit turned around.
 If you can, even bring a charged GPS, as this will be even better!
 Don’t forget extra batteries or a way to charge on the go for longer hikes!